kevinrue/GOexpress-original/README.md

 drawn and customised.
 The expression profile of genes can be plotted against any factor while grouping samples on another factor.
 The univariate effect of all factors can be visualised on the expression levell of genes associated with a GO term.
-The overlapping between multiple GO terms can be visualised in a Venn diagram.
+The counts of overlapping genes between multiple GO terms can be visualised in a Venn diagram.
 The result variable of the analysis can be re-ordered according to gene rank or score.